-To reserve a place, a non-returnable deposit of £30 is required by 3rd Nov 2017.
+To reserve a place, a non-returnable deposit of £30 is required.

 Join us and share what it is like to be growing old, while maintaining a young spirit.
 We are building an artistic community where old age is valued, where living a long life is a gift to share, where the barriers between the young and the old are overcome through our imagination.
 We get to know each other through facilitated artistic activities and conversation, in a supportive setting.

 This is an ongoing, open, themed-group where new participants are welcome any time, although booking is recommended due to the limited number of places (max 12 participants).
 All materials are provided.